alexisrolland/ComfyUI-Blender/README.md

 ### Blender Input String & Blender Input String Multiline

-The node `Blender Input String` & `Blender Input String Multiline` provide the following settings in ComfyUI:
+The nodes `Blender Input String` & `Blender Input String Multiline` provide the following settings in ComfyUI:

 * **format_path**: If `True` and if the value provided to the node is a path, it will be formatted according the operating system ComfyUI runs on.
 This is particularly useful for input file paths that are contained in subfolders.